saktikanta/Python_Knowledge/README.md

 The builtin calsses have their own types.

-User-defined classes can inharite their types fron the builtin classes or the generic type.
+User-defined classes can inharite their types from the builtin classes or the generic type.

 The type function can display the type of an object and can also used to define a new type.